fikrilal/code-alchemy/src/content/blog/app-environment-and-custom-log.md

 - A script generates a `.g.dart` file with `const` maps—the compiler tree‑shakes everything else.
 - No extra assets, no unexpected runtime overrides.

+So let’s dive into the implementation.

 ---

 ## 1 · Create the YAML files

+First, you need to create a new folder called env in the root of your project.
+Fill it with `dev.yaml`, `staging.yaml`, `prod.yaml`, or whatever flavors you need.
+You can store each flavor's configuration inside it.

+For example, here’s a basic use case:

 ```yaml
 # env/dev.yaml